Do You Rinse Wax Off Your Car

 Liquid Wax: This type of wax is applied using a spray applicator bottle or roller.
 It comes in two main types – paste and liquid – each with its own advantages and disadvantages.
 Paste wax is harder to apply, but it dries quickly so you can move on to another part of the car quickly.
 Liquid wax takes longer to dry, so it’s ideal for areas where you want a high level of protection but don’t want to wait around long periods of time for

-See also How Long Does Turtle Wax Last On A Car
+See also How To Wax Your Car

 How to remove wax